 A 3U CubeSat featuring a novel deployable boom and digital magnetometers.
 Iota Technology is working alongside teams from Oxford Space Systems and AAC Clyde Space, combining expertise in sensor technology, deployable structures, and mission design.

 Terrestrial and Seafloor Automated Magnetic Observatories

-An international network of 103 automated magnetic observatories on land and the seafloor.
-The observatories could be deployed at almost any global location; automation could deliver continuous data while decreasing staffing and support needs.
+A flexible network of automated magnetic observatories on land and the seafloor.
+The observatories can be deployed at almost any global location; automation delivers continuous near real-time data while decreasing staffing and support needs.